-Through these and other appearances on behalf of the National Restaurant Association, Caom began working with business leaders across all sectors of the American economy.
-This led to his acceptance of a position on the Board of Directors of the Federal Reserve Bank of Kansas City, and he was subsequently elected their chairman.
+Through these and other appearances on behalf of the National Restaurant Association, Cain began working with business leaders across all sectors of the American economy.
+This led to his acceptance of a position on the board of directors of the Federal Reserve Bank of Kansas City, and he was subsequently elected their chairman.
 In this role, he analyzed economic conditions in the region and notified the Federal Reserve of how their policies should respond.

-After coming in an impressive 2nd in his 2004 bid for the United States Senate in Georgia, Cain soon became the host of his own radio talk show, The Herman Cain Show, on Atlanta’s WSB 95.5 FM/AM 750.
+After coming in an impressive 2nd in his 2004 bid for the United States Senate in Georgia, Cain soon became the host of his own radio talk show, The Herman Cain Show, on Atlanta’s WSB 750 AM/ 95.5 FM.

 Despite the many professional commitments of his life, Cain continues to enjoy most the time spent with family and friends.
 As his children got married and had their own children, he knew that he had an extraordinary obligation to do what he could to make this a safe and prosperous nation for them.
-The paramount joys in his life are his wife, Gloria, his children and his four grandchildren, the youngest of which was born on New Year’s Day 2012.
+The paramount joys in his life are his wife, Gloria, his children and his grandchildren.